FRRouting/frr/doc/user/static.rst

    NETWORK is destination prefix with a valid v4 or v6 network based upon initial form of the command.

    GATEWAY is the IP address to use as next-hop for the prefix.
-Currently, it must match the v4 or v6 route type specified at the start of the command.
+Routes of type v4 can use v4 and v6 next-hops, v6 routes only support v6 next-hops.

    IFNAME is the name of the interface to use as next-hop.
 If only IFNAME is specified (without GATEWAY), a connected route will be created.